AusisEdu/AusisEdu.github.io/_posts/2015-04-25-station-moniter.markdown

 date:   2015-04-25 12:12:12
 ---

-### Today's data from all stations in the AuSIS network provided by IRIS
+### Today's data from all stations in the AuSIS network
+Click on a station to be taken to the IRIS Webicorder

 | Station | | School |
 | ----------- |---| ----------- |